Unsightly fine scratches on silver jewellery mars a mirror like finish.

 22k gold, pearl and emerald earrings, India.
 Photo credit: Kashgar

-- Gold is inert and when exposed only to air is immune from rust, corrosion and tarnishing.
+Gold is inert and when exposed only to air is immune from rust, corrosion and tarnishing.
 Gold jewellery does not therefore require the constant care that silver jewellery does to maintain its good looks.
-As with silver, gold jewellery should be removed before entering swimming pools, as the chlorine in the water will erode the gold surface.
-Gold jewellery should also be kept away from harsh chemicals such as household cleaning fluids as they may abrade the surface and reduce luster.
-Cleaning gold jewelry is best done with a soft cloth, or warm soapy water.
+As with silver, gold jewellery should be removed before entering swimming pools, as the chlorine in the water will corrode the gold surface.
+Gold jewellery should also be kept away from harsh chemicals such as household cleaning fluids as they may abrade the surface and reduce lustre.
+Cleaning gold jewellery is best done with a soft cloth, or warm soapy water.
 A very soft-bristled brush can also be used to clean gold jewellery as necessary.

 General Care and Maintenance

-- Don't fold, spindle or mutilate your jewellery, then expect it to look good when you put it back on.
-Believe it or not, golf is particularly hard on bracelets, watches and rings, because of the force used to swing a club - ditto for tennis.
+Don't fold, spindle or mutilate your jewellery, then expect it to look good when you put it back on.
+Believe it or not, golf is particularly hard on bracelets, watches and rings, because of the force used to swing a club - and the same goes for tennis.
 Be sensible about the activities you engage in when wearing jewellery - extreme sports and jewellery do not mix well.
 Neither do some careers.
 You will never see a chef or helicopter pilot wearing jewellery on the job.
 Think about it.

-- Store silver jewellery in acid-free tissue paper inside plastic zip lock bags, remove any excess air then and seal.
-This will slow down the oxidization process and minimize the amount of polishing you will have to do.
+Store silver jewellery in acid-free tissue paper inside plastic zip lock bags, remove any excess air then and seal.
+This will slow down the oxidisation process and minimise the amount of polishing you will have to do.

 This list is not all-inclusive and only provides recommendations for cleaning, maintaining and storing jewellery.
 It is not designed to be the ultimate authority on jewellery maintenance.
 If you have any tips, hints or suggestions, feel free to contact me with them.
 And as with everything in this world, when it comes to looking after your jewellery, use common sense!